tatianegercina/FinTech/01-Lesson-Plans/whiteboard/1-Class-Content/WhiteboardingLessonPlan.md

     * Explain that this is because excellent communication is one of the most sought-after traits interviewers screen for.

-* Choose a collection of interview questions for the workshop ahead of time.
+* Review the interview questions for the workshop ahead of time.
 These are available in the [Interview Questions](../3-Interview-Qs) repository.

   * You will need one question for each 30 minute interview—partners will _not_ work on the same interview problems successively.

-  * This entails roughly 6 - 10 interview questions per workshop.

-  * Suggested "sets" of interview questions are available in the [Question Sets document](../2-Resources/QuestionSets.md).

 * Have your TAs reference the `Workshop Time Tracker` to help keep track of time.